misterek/aws_transfer_playground/README.md

 There's lots of different ways to set it up, but I'm going to walk through just a few that I want to explore.

+### Notes
+A couple of notes:

+* This is not intended to be an amazing example of Terraform, etc.  My goal is to learn a little more about AWS Transfer, so messy code is just fine.
+* I'm playing around with cline, so some of this code will be generated there.

 ## Fully Managed

 This will be fully, 100% managed by AWS.
 It will have: